danieldownes/BallanceLikeGame/README.md

 ## 6 - Score

 The score is implemented with respect to some design patterns.
-Rather than a single class to track and display the score, we keep these generic and then bind them to the game implementation via an interactor (usecase) class.
+Rather than a single class to track and display the score, we keep these generic and then bind them to the game implementation via an interactor (use case) class.

 This demonstrates consideration for reusability.
 Even though the score class is simple, it could be extended.
 The score system could be extended using inheritance (e.g., to apply combos) with consideration of the Open-closed principle.
 Such segregation also lays a clear path for Unit Testing.